Meet UW’s Molecular Engineers!

 Research Experience: Protein-ligand docking; synergistic function of Dam, MutH, and MutS in methylation-directed mismatch repair in Escherichia coli.; activation of p53 downstream genes in malignant melanoma cells with different genetic contexts.

-Research Interests: Protein design, protein-protein interaction, drug delivery, cancer therapeutics, genetics, gene regulation and signaling, microbiology.
+Research Interests: Protein design, protein-protein interaction, prostate cancer therapeutics, cancer genetics, next-generation sequencing, gene regulation and signaling.

 Publications: Hu, C., Zhao, Y., Sun, H., & Yang, Y. (2017).
 Synergism of Dam, MutH, and MutS in methylation-directed mismatch repair in Escherichia coli.
 Mutation Research/Fundamental and Molecular Mechanisms of Mutagenesis, 795, 31-33.